 Another small downside is that the tuning on the Z900RS isn’t as wonderfully balanced as on the Z900.
 Where the Z900 seems to just be perfect, the Z900RS has a little on-off hesitation on low throttle that comes as a result of aggressively trying to meet emissions restrictions (see my guide to understanding open and closed loop fuel injection systems to understand this better).
 But take it to a local shop for a tune and it should come up a lot better.

 Kawasaki Z900RS colour schemes

 The Kawasaki Z900RS is a more aesthetically-focused bike than the Z900.
 So it stands to reason that a large part of deciding whether or not you want one would be deciding if there’s a colour scheme you like!

 Here’s every colour scheme for the Z900RS that I’ve found on the Internet.
 There might be more — they keep cropping up.

 Not all of these are necessarily available in every market.

 After figuring out all of the above I’m genuinely torn as to which I’d prefer.
 Do I pick the cheaper, sportier Z900, or the one that everyone’s going to go ga-ga over?
 I have an ego, after all.

 I’m not in any rush, as both the Z900 and Z900RS are still in production.
-I’m also certain that in the coming year or two, either (or both) will gain niceties like an IMU and maybe even cruise control, in part because Kawasaki has had that for years with the Ninja 1000, and in part because of pressure from the MT-09 SP.
+I’m also certain that in the coming year or two, either (or both) will gain niceties like an IMU and maybe even cruise control, in part because Kawasaki has had that for years with the Ninja 1000, and in part because of pressure from the 2021+ Yamaha MT-09 SP.

 But being the cheapskate that I am, it’s quite likely that my next standard is going to be a Z900.
-More power out of the box and a digital speedometer seal the deal.
+More power out of the box and a digital speedometer seals the deal.
 Watch this space.